Seeing Pittsburgh’s iconic buildings from the inside out is a treat to be taken full advantage of by long-term locals and visitors new to town.

 New Hazlett Theatre

-Part of the above Carnegie Library, city-owned, but without the community’s involvement and support, this square theatre would not thrive.
+Part of the above Carnegie Library, Pittsburgh-owned, but without the community’s involvement and support, this square theatre would not thrive.
 Check out their winter calendar and pick something fun to attend.
 The real treat here was the six-year-old girl who asked the best questions and showed us just how great the dance floor was when we went to the practice room.

 Dollar Bank Heritage Center